If there’s one area where people want to look toned, it is having a flatter stomach —more specifically, the lower abdominals area.

 Many of the abs exercises on this list are dynamic and anaerobic -driven, but no abs workout is more vigorous than this elbow-to-knee reverse crunch.

-The elbow-to-knee crunch is a core strengthening move that really hits the bottom two abs.
-With the twist motions, you also engage your obliques and the rest of your trunk.
+The bicycle crunch is a core strengthening move that really hits the bottom two abs.
+With the twist motions, you also engage your external obliques and the rest of your trunk.

-How to Do an Elbow-to-Knees Reverse Crunch:
+How to Do It: